silvabyte/ChezWizper/README.md

 ## Troubleshooting

 ### Recording doesn't start

 - Check if you have microphone permissions
 - Verify audio device with `arecord -l`
 - Try changing the audio device in config

 ### Text injection fails

 - Ensure `wtype` or `ydotool` is installed
 - For `ydotool`, make sure `ydotoold` daemon is running
 - Try disabling `auto_paste` and use clipboard instead

 ### Whisper not found

 - Install whisper: `pip install openai-whisper` or build whisper.cpp
 - Set the correct path in `whisper.command_path` config

-### Keyboard shortcuts don't work
-- Run with `sudo` if needed (for global hotkeys)
-- Check if another application is using the same hotkey

 ## License

 MIT